saor48/project4-cookbook/README.md

 ### Devices
     - Tested on google inspect for different screen sizes.
 No issues found.
+    - Tested on browsers Chrome, Edge, Opera.

 ### Issues:
 1. Bugs:
     1. Graphs on visualize page sometimes do not show updated information without a hard reset.
         This is a problem on c9 and heroku.
 Putting in a 5 second sleep between updating the vav.csv file and rendering the page does not solve the issue.
+    2. On the Edge browser placeholders do nor appear in red as per css rule.

 ## Deployment: